So you’ve installed WordPress? Great! But now what?

 If you want to know how many people are visiting your website, how long they are staying, what pages they are looking at, etc, then you will need to use an analytics tool.

 The most popular analytics tool and the one I recommend you use is Google Analytics.
 As with the Google Search Console, you need to set up your account and connect your website, and I have created a tutorial to show you exactly how to do this.

-Google Analytics can be quite overwhelming if you are newbie because it contains so much information!
-My friend Holly has a wrote a fantastic post on using Google Analytics to get you started.
+Google Analytics can be quite overwhelming if you are a newbie because it contains so much information!
+My friend Holly has a written a fantastic post on using Google Analytics to get you started.

 8 | Install a backup plugin